 If you are a fully contributing member and meet the threshold for Section 54 compliance, simply log into your account and go to your TISCreport profile page for your company.
 You will be able to can access your audit results on the right hand side of your statement.

-If you are a free or affiliate member, simply upgrade your membership to a fully paid subscription for all companies on your dashboard.
+If you are a free or affiliate member, simply upgrade your membership to a fully paid subscription for all companies on your workspace.

 Why can't I see audit results for my statement?

 If your latest accounts show you to be above the £36M threshold and in scope, then this should appear.
 If it doesn't please raise a ticket with the online support desk detailing your company, and a link to your accounts on Companies House specifying your turnover so we can work out why our systems have been unable to confirm your compliance status.

 Who else has access to the audit results for our MSA statements?